shwetaruparel/PickAnpPlace/README.md

 __IK_debug.py and IK_server.py has been uploaded in the project folder__

+IK_debug.py is used to check -
+Total run time to calculate Joint angles from pose.
+Wrist center position error for x, y , z theta1,2,3,4,5,6 error
+End Effector position error.
+Check __Output.log__ to see calculated error values.

+IK_server.py is implemented to calclate IK Response.
+Finally , I did it after installing the ROS and creating workspace and reinstalling the Virtual machine multiple times.It is difficult to work with Windows and install VMware and havimg Virtual Machine.
+I couldnot see working of pick and place 10 times in a row, as the the Gazebo sometimes is very slow and it freezes sometimes too.`but I am pretty sure the code works fine
 Based on the planned path determined by the ROS, calculate_ik service is requested to calculate the IK Response.
-IK_server.py calculate kinematics
+IK_server.py calculate kinematics.